 - HULA is a one-time award.
 Students may re-apply each semester they are eligible and the program is offered.

-- HULA winners for the Fall 2013 semester will be awarded a scholarship of $1,000 each.
+- Five HULA winners for the Fall 2014 program will be awarded a scholarship of $1,000 each.

 - Award Recipients Notified: Early December